-We have been assessed as being at Silver Level for Green Tourism.
+We were assessed as being at Silver Level for Green Tourism.
 We take care to balance guests’ expectation of a warm and high quality stay here with consideration for the impact that stay may have on the environment.

 A series of ‘Car Free Days Out’ leaflets is available in the self-catering cottages.
 Visiting Clanville Manor by public transport, on foot or by bicycle is not easy, mainly because we are situated two miles from places to eat and there are no pavements along the B3153.
 Bus services run infrequently but we will help guests, using a dedicated website, traveline.info, to access public transport timetables.

 Within the restrictions inherent in our old cottage, The Tallet, we have made adaptations for the disabled traveller where possible.
-We have M1 accessible accommodation in our self-catering bungalow, Lone Oak.
+We have M1 accessible (assessed 2008) accommodation in our self-catering bungalow, Lone Oak.